Robert-Bobrowicz/geolocation/README.md

 # geolocation service

-This is to display your location based on navigatior.geolocation.
+This is to display your location based on navigator.geolocation.